molson504x/molson504x.github.io/_posts/Creating-A-Kubernetes-Operator-In-Dotnet.md

 ubuntu-example     1      2m13s
 ```

-Periodically, you'll also see the messages in the logs for reconciliation of this entity without any event issued by the Kubernetes cluster.
-These will be listed with an event type of "Reconcile".
-This is normal, and helps to ensure the desired state of the system is enforced.
+The Operator will periodically re-run the Controller's `ReconcileAsync` method with an event type of "Reconcile" to ensure desired state is achieved and maintained.
+This is normal, but it may cause some additional log noise.

 When we delete our entity, you'll see that the Finalizer gets called first, followed by our Webhooks, followed then by the Controller.
 The finalizer will clean up the relevant resources, and then the Controller will run whatever is in the `DeletedAsync` method if one is specified.
 Once the finalizer and reconciler are finished running, you'll be able to query the cluster and see that the configmap, deployment, and two pods are deleted along with our CRD.